Fireworks and Family Fun for the 4th of July

 Updated July 3, 2020

 We are keeping this list updated as we get news of which events are cancelled this Summer.
 The ones listed are happening as far as we are able to confirm for 4th of July.
 We gather information from the official websites of the event hosts.

-Here’s your guide to make it the best Fourth of July to celebrate Independence Day.
+Here’s your guide to make it the best 4th of July to celebrate Independence Day.
 We’ve found events that will keep you busy with parades, performances and so much more.
-Get your sunscreen and lawn chairs ready.

 Here are some Independence Day Celebrations you do not want to miss!